What's on the GMAT®: The Complete Topic List

 Two-Part Analysis — You solve for two values using information from a prompt.
 These can be math-based (algebra, statistics) or reasoning-based (similar to Critical Reasoning).
 The core strategy is writing down exactly what the question is asking before working through the information.

-Graphics Interpretation — You are given a graph (scatter plot, bar chart, line graph, pie chart, or sometimes something less common like a bubble chart) and asked to interpret it.
+Graphics Interpretation — You're given a graph (scatter plot, bar chart, line graph, pie chart, or sometimes something less common like a bubble chart) and asked to interpret it.
 Read the title and axis labels carefully before looking at the question.
 Pay special attention to units — an axis labeled "in millions" is easy to misread under time pressure.

 What Is NOT on the Exam